anjali76Codes/React-First-Project/day_03_Notes/notes  viteCreate React.md

-"All structures are the same as in a basic Create React project, but the difference is:"
+## All structures are the same as in a basic Create React project, but the difference is: